Development

 The test-api-migration

-part of the test suite will test also test database migrations, by running the api tests on a migrated database.
+part of the CI will also test database migrations, by running the api tests on a migrated database.

 # Manually testing the migrations